 Discover great new music on iTunes Radio.
 When you listen to iTunes Radio, songs you play appear in the Radio tab in the iTunes Store so you can preview or purchase them.
-Tap Music, tap :=, then tap Radio to see your favorite songs available to preview or purchase.
+Tap Music, tap :=, then tap Radio.

 Preview a song or video.
 Tap it.